-- Implement gateway, wayfinding, landscaping and other placemaking treatments. - Promote high quality development design. - Consider zoning overlays, new design standards or other tools to promote desire corridor character. - Support development options that enhance networks of open space, recreation, and environmentally sensitive land.
+- · Concentrate new development in existing residential areas, commercial zones and industrial parks. - Ensure that proposed new residential, business and industrial uses are compatible with surrounding areas and corridor character. - Implement gateway, wayfinding, landscaping and other placemaking treatments. - · Promote high quality development design. - Consider zoning overlays, new design standards or other tools to promote desired corridor character. - · Support development options that enhance networks of open space, recreation, and environmentally-senstive land.